andereld/progark/README.markdown

 ## Server
 The application server is written in [Node.js][node] and deployed to [Heroku][heroku].

+To run a local version of the server on localhost:5000, run `npm install` and `node app.js`.

 ### Heroku setup
 You need the [Heroku toolbelt][heroku-toolbelt] in order to work with Heroku.